-Reference document [1] gives a very good description of the different MiCloud deployment topologies.
-It is well worth reading that first before proceeding.
+Document [1] in References describes different MiCloud Management Portal deployment topologies.
+It is worth reading the Document [1] first before proceeding.
 This section redacts those deployment topologies into two main strategies.
 The goal here is to provide a quick overview.